-A list of terms used our content on the biological control of possums.
+A list of terms used in our content on the biological control of possums.

 Proteins, also known as immunoglobulins, produced in the body as part of its immune response.
 Antibodies bind foreign particles and protect the body from infection.

-A molecule or organism that is foreign to the body.
-The body mounts an immune response against antigens to destroy them and protect the body from infection.
+Any substance that is foreign to the body, causing the body to mount an immune response to destroy the antigens, and protect the body from harm.

 Bacterial cell membranes with their organelles removed.
 Bacteria are engineered so that they expel their contents when heated leaving only the surrounding cell membrane.
 Proteins such as the GnRH hormone or zona pellucida protein can be incorporated into the membranes and used as antigens.

 There are several subtly different, but important understandings of the term biocontrol.

 - Most commonly, biocontrol is the control of a pest, or destructive organism, by the introduction of a natural predator.
 The natural predators of possums in Australia are the native species of carnivores including the carpet python, powerful owl, wedge-tailed eagle and dingoes, and the introduced feral cat, wild dog, and fox.
 The use of any of these natural predators is not suitable in NZ.